 The Poudre River Irregulars are a colorful jazz ensemble that plays New Orleans and Dixieland jazz and they are noted for their exuberant energy and sound musicianship.
 Drawing much of their inspiration from Louis Armstrong and Jelly Roll Morton, they play a wide variety of traditional jazz, from ragtime through the classics of the twenties and thirties up to early swing.
 Whatever they play, their music is always upbeat and joyful.

-the 25th anniversary of the Society and the Poudre River Irregulars Jazz Band.
+Poudre River Irregulars Jazz Band.
 This button provides payment options through PayPal as well as credit cards at a small fee which we pay.
-You can also make donations via US Postal mail at: NoCOJazz, PO Box 1304, Fort Collins, CO, 80522.
+You can also make donations via US Postal mail at: NoCOJazz, 2577 Silverton St., Loveland, CO, 80538.

 Based in Fort Collins, Colorado, this popular band plays for concerts, dances, and private engagements all over the Northern Colorado region.
 Their best-known gig is at Avogadro's Number, a hangout near the Colorado State University campus, where they play on the first Friday of each month to sellout crowds.
 See "Gigs" for current info about where you can hear them play.

 They also have recorded a number of popular CDs.
 Take a look at "our CDs" for contents and how to order CDs.
 For photos, information about their musical style and some music samples, see "Photos and Videos".